petersenpeter/phy1-plugins/README.md

 * Horizontal position
 * Shank number (dependent on the rezToPhy.m version in the KiloSortWrapper)

-Adjusting number of spike displayed i FeatureView and WaveformView (delete the local .phy folder located in your data folder, when adjusting these parameters)
+ControllerSettings also allows you to adjust the number of spike displayed i FeatureView (increased to 15,000) and WaveformView (standard: 300).
+I recommend to delete the local .phy folder in your data folder, when adjusting these parameters.

 ## Installation
 To install, copy the files to your plugins directory (~/.phy/), replacing the existing files and plugins folder.